hadrienj/StoreIOS/readme.md

   storeIOS.read('fileName1.txt', callback);

   function callback(file) {
+    // do something with the file
-    document.getElementById('divToFill').innerHTML = file;
+    document.getElementById('divToFill').innerHTML = file.result;
   }
 });
 ```

-This will get the content of the file 'fileName1.txt' and display it in a HTML div.
+This will read the file object `fileName1.txt` and use the `result` property to display its content in a HTML div.
+See the different properties and methods of the Reader object [here](http://docs.phonegap.com/en/edge/cordova_file_file.md.html#FileReader).

-The `read()` method requires the file name as first argument and the function using the file content as a second argument.
-In this example, the callback use the file content to display it.
+The `read()` method requires the file name as first argument and the callback function using the file content as a second argument.

 ## Get file list